Food Environment Atlas

 - to provide a spatial overview of a community's ability to access healthy food and its success in doing so.

 Errata: On September 10, 2020, the Food Environment Atlas data files were reposted after duplicate county records were removed from the Local category.
-The two counties that had duplicate records were Chester, PA (FIPS code = 42029) and Mecklenburg, NC (FIPS code = 37119).
+The two counties with duplicate records were Chester, PA (FIPS code = 42029) and Mecklenburg, NC (FIPS code = 37119).

 No other values were affected.